-CODE TYPE OF PAY DESCRIPTION 02 Lump sum payments of accrued over- time or holiday Use Code 02 to report periodic payments of unused, accrued overtime or holiday compensatory time, which meet PERA's definition of salary and cover an earning's period before the current pay period. compensatory hours If you pay compensatory pay each year to members, you must report that amount separately from the individual's regular salary and indicate the earnings period for each pay type.
+CODE TYPE OF PAY DESCRIPTION 02 02 Lump sum payments of accrued over- time or holiday compensatory hours Use Code 02 to report periodic payments of unused, accrued overtime or holiday compensatory time, which meet PERA's definition of salary and cover an earning's period before the current pay period.
+If you pay compensatory pay each year to members, you must report that amount separately from the individual's regular salary and indicate the earnings period for each pay type.
 No additional service credits are awarded to members who receive retroactive payments; however, the pay increases the salary the member has for the applicable period.
-Example : Mark works overtime over various months and banks the hours rather than draw the pay as it was earned.
-At year-end, the employer's policy requires the depletion of the accrued hours; therefore, Mark is paid for the banked overtime hours.
-When reporting this pay, the employer creates a separate entry on the SDR for Mark's compensatory pay and identifies the earning's period as 01/01/20XX - 12/31/20XX.
+Example: Mark works overtime over various months and be the hours rather than draw the pay as it was earned.
+At year the employer's policy requires the depletion of the accruent therefore, Mark is paid for the banked overtime hours.
+Whereporting this pay, the employer creates a separate entry of SDR for Mark's compensatory pay and identifies the earn period as 01/01/20XX - 12/31/20XX.
 When determining employee and employer contributions on pay coded as Type 02, use the contribution rate in effect on the date the amount is paid even if the compensatory time was earned in a period when contribution rates were different.
-04 Grievance Pay Grievance pay is generally back wages awarded under a court order, settlement agreement, or grievance proceedings if the payment does not represent a wrongful discharge settlement.
-Under state law, amounts paid to an employee through a grievance proceeding or legal settlement agreement are subject to PERA deductions.
-Please refer to Special Situations later in this chapter for full details.
+04 Grievance Pay Grievance pay is generally back wages awarded under a consettlement agreement, or grievance proceedings if the pay does not represent a wrongful discharge settlement.
+Unde law, amounts paid to an employee through a grievance proceedings in the pay does not represent a wrongful discharge settlement.
+Under law, amounts paid to an employee through a grievance proceedings in the pay does not represent a wrongful discharge settlement.
+Under law, amounts paid to an employee through a grievance proceedings if the pay does not represent a wrongful discharge settlement.
+Under law, amounts paid to an employee through a grievance proceedings if the pay does not represent a wrongful discharge settlement.
+Under law, amounts paid to an employee through a grievance proceedings if the pay does not represent a wrongful discharge settlement.
+Under law, amounts paid to an employee through a grievance proceedings if the pay does not represent a wrongful discharge settlement.
+Under law, amounts paid to an employee through a grievance proceedings in the pay does not represent a wrongful discharge settlement.
 You must create a separate entry on the SDR to report grievance pay and indicate the applicable coverage period.
 The employee and employer contributions due on the grievance pay are based on the rates in effect when the back pay is paid to the employee.
 05 Retroactive Pay Retroactive payments are additional wages paid to an employee for one or more pay periods outside the current period with the exception of compensatory or grievance pay described previously.
 You must create a separate entry on the SDR to report retroactive pay and indicate the coverage dates in which the pay was earned.
 For example, use 01/01/20XX -12/31/20XX) to indicate retroactive pay earned over a calendar year.
-When PERA receives retroactive pay covering more calendar month for a member, PERA prorates the p amounts and increases the regular pay already repor member for the applicable months.
-No additional se awarded to members for retroactive pay.
+When PERA receives retroactive pay covering more than one calendar month for a member, PERA prorates the pay into monthly amounts and increases the regular pay already reported for the member for the applicable months.
+No additional service credits are awarded to members for retroactive pay.
 Calculate employee and employer contributions on retroactive pay using the plan rate in effect on the date the amount is paid even if the earning's period falls into more than one rate period.